Speaking at conferences: A complete guide

-Find an opportunity to practice using each of the default mic types: handheld and lavalier (“lav” for short, also known as a lapel mic).
-Showing up unprepared to handle one or both of these is unprofessional.
+Find an opportunity to practice using each of the default mic types: handheld, headset, and lavalier (“lav” for short, also known as a lapel mic).
+Showing up unprepared to handle any of these is unprofessional.
 If you know there’s a good reason you won’t be able to use them, let conference organizers know in advance.

 “Wear whatever you’re most comfortable in” is just plain bad advice.
 There’s a good reason speakers rarely wear pajamas or yoga pants to the stage.
 Your clothes speak for you and should be selected to support your brand and message.

 When you take to the stage, your audience will examine every detail the way they examine a painting — as if it’s there to signify something.
 For better or worse, clothes serve as visual symbols, so it’s worth thinking about what your clothes are saying as the latest sentence in humanity’s very long visual conversation.